frytg/utility/README.md

 Then once everything is pushed or merged on `main`, run the GitHub actions workflow to publish the packages to JSR (see [_publishing packages_](https://jsr.io/docs/publishing-packages) for more details).

-## More Tooling

-Other tools that I regularly use and don't feel the need to optimize or re-create in this utility package:

-- [`axios`](https://github.com/axios/axios) - _Promise based HTTP client for the browser and node.js_
-- [`hono`](https://jsr.io/@hono/hono) - _small, simple, and ultrafast web framework built on Web Standards_

 ## Author